tarsil/django-tenants-url/docs/index.md

 A Django Like app implementing Django Tenants Url can be found [here](https://github.com/tarsil/django-tenants-url/tree/main/dtu_test_project).

 The example can be found [here](./example.md)

-## Documentation and Support

-Full documentation for the project is available at <https://tarsil.github.io/django-tenants-url/>

 ## License